markjprice/cs10dotnet6/docs/code-editors/vs4mac.md

 Figure 1.7: Running the console app on Windows
 3. Press any key to close the console window and return to Visual Studio.
-4. Select the HelloCS project and then in the Solution Explorer toolbar, toggle on the Show All Files button, and note the compiler-generated bin and obj folders are visible, as shown in Figure 1.8:
+4. Select the HelloCS project and then in the Solution Explorer toolbar, toggle on the Show All Files button, and note the compiler-generated bin and obj folders are visible, as shown in *Figure 1.8*:

  Figure 1.8: Showing the compiler-generated folders and files Understanding the compiler-generated folders and files Two compiler-generated folders were created, named obj and bin.
 You do not need to look inside these folders or understand their files yet.
 Just be aware that the compiler needs to create temporary folders and files to do its work.
 You could delete these folders and their files, and they can be recreated later.
 Developers often do this to "clean" a project.
 Visual Studio even has a command on the Build menu named Clean Solution that deletes some of these temporary files for you.
 The equivalent command with Visual Studio Code is: dotnet clean
 •	The obj folder contains one compiled object file for each source code file.
 These objects haven't been linked together into a final executable yet.
 •	The bin folder contains the binary executable for the application or class library.
-We will look at this in more detail in Chapter 7, Packaging and Distributing .NET Types.
+We will look at this in more detail in *Chapter 7, Packaging and Distributing .NET Types*.

 ### Writing top-level programs

 You might be thinking that was a lot of code just to output Hello, C#!